 Get help when you have roaming issues during international travel

 - Turn on Aeroplane Mode for about 30 seconds.
 Then turn it off again and let your iPhone automatically select the best network.

 - If you see No Service in the status bar of your iPhone, open Settings and tap Cellular, or Cellular Data, or Mobile Data.
 Tap Cellular Data Options and make sure that Data Roaming is turned on.
 Then, to check that international roaming is turned on for your account, contact your carrier.

 - If the date and time are wrong after you've arrived, go to Settings > General > Date & Time.
 Make sure that Set Automatically is turned on.

 Still need help?
 If so, here's what to do:

-- Tap the service provider that you want.
+- Tap the carrier that you want.